-This course introduces students to specialized knowledge of topics in the field of addiction treatment.
-Students use this information to supplement the treatment process and to broaden their scope of practice.
-Three lecture hours per week.
-Prerequisites: Alcohol, Drugs & Society (SSCI 181) and Foundations of Chemical Dependency and Treatment (HUSV 281), or permission of the instructor.
+In this course students will be introduced to additional topics in the field of addiction treatment.
+Students will use this information to supplement the treatment process and to broaden their scope of practice.
+Three lecture hours per week for fifteen weeks.
+Prerequisite(s): Foundations of Chemical Dependency and Treatment (HUSV 281) and Alcohol, Drugs, and Society (SSCI 181) or permission of the instructor.